An early - and lasting development in Oxford's University Extension movement was the 'Summer Meeting', the ancestor of our present day summer schools.

 Bringing Extension students to Oxford

 'The idea of taking the University to the people is English, that of bringing the people together into a vacation university is American.'
 1

-ME Sadler, quoted above and pictured right, was secretary of Oxford University Extension from 1885-95.
+ME Sadler, quoted above, was secretary of Oxford University Extension from 1885-95.
 He was intrigued by a popular American form of adult education at the time: the 'chautauqua'.

 From 1874 the town of Chautauqua in New York State was a centre of education for ministers and teachers; summer meetings were held, and students from across the nation attended to hear lectures on a wide range of subjects.
 These summer meetings complemented the correspondence courses and so-called 'home-reading' activities of students throughout the rest of the year.

 Sadler felt this model would suit Oxford's Extension activities.
 He organised a 'home reading circle' in 1887, and championed the notion of bringing Extension students to Oxford for an intensive Summer Meeting.
 The idea was one that was acted on immediately: it had the support of Benjamin Jowett, one of Oxford's earliest pro-Extension dons, who by now was Vice-Chancellor of Oxford University.